DrMicrobit/dm-streamvalve/README.md

 ```

-Note the newlines at the end are part of the result as process() will stop only at the start of the next paragraph ("Nice ...")
+Note the newlines at the end are part of the result as process() will stop only at the start of the next paragraph ("Find ...")

 ## Example 3: Restart reading stream after a termination
 This example shows